 About 1-2 day before your wedding...

-A declaration is sometimes requested by the town hall/city commune/wedding hall where you will get married one or two days before the wedding.
-This depends on the area where your wedding is taking place, and we will be able to help you arrange this.
+Set an appointment at the Comune (one or two days before the wedding) where you want to get married.
+Complete a “Declaration of Intention to Marry”.
+Present all the documents that you have to the Marriage office (Ufficio Matrimoni).
+This depends on the area where your wedding is taking place, and we can help you arrange this.
 You will need to visit along with an interpreter to present your documents and make your declaration of intent to marry.

 If one of you is an Italian citizen or resident in Italy, then you will need to post your marriage banns and wait two Sundays before you can get married in a civil ceremony.
 However, if neither party to the marriage is an Italian citizen or a resident of Italy, banns are automatically waived or posted for a shorter period of time which may vary from one day to a week depending on the town hall regulations.

 The Mayor, the Ufficiale dello State Civile or one of their assistants will perform the civil ceremony.
 You will need to have two witnesses present with you and an interpreter.
 Witnesses may be of any nationality, but must be over 18 and possess valid photo identification.
 A witness cannot serve as interpreter.
 You will have to pay a rental fee for the marriage hall or the location where you will get married, which varies according to the location, the season and the day of the week.
 The fee ranges from a minimum of €500 to a maximum of €9,200.

 The officiant will present you with your wedding certificate straight after the civil ceremony.
 It’s often a good idea to get an Apostille stamp on the certificate from the Prefettura having jurisdiction over the area where you were married – but will take a few days, so try and factor some time for this before leaving on your honeymoon.

 A complete list of Prefettura offices is available here.